ex4722/ctf-writeups/battelle/holy_grail/README.md

 0x8048918:      0x000026ea      0xe031838d
 ```

-After a lot of shifting the fake tables we finally get a local shell!
+After a lot of shifting the fake tables, we finally get a local shell!
 Things to note:
     - Make sure to sleep and set context.log_level to debug to make sure you don't have buffering issues
     - Sometimes it would resolve but the index was in something vital and would result in a segfault after the symbol lookup, just try more offsets, 0's are always the best

-Heres when my nightmare start, it seems that the addresses of those nulls are very random across the binaries.
+Here's when my nightmare started, it seems that the addresses of those nulls are very random across the binaries.
 ```gdb
 gef➤  x/10wx 0x80488f0
 0x80488f0:      0x75c08510      0x02cee807      0x05eb0000      0x00033be8